NY2Kali/CloudFormation-WordPress-Template/README.md

 # CloudFormation-WordPress-Template
-CloudFormation template that launches EC2 basic running basic WordPress blog in default VPC with subnets.
+CloudFormation template that launches EC2 running a basic WordPress blog in a default VPC with subnets.
 Ansible automates the instance configuration by pulling the necessary CM code (modules, classes, recipes etc.) from a Git.

 Prerequisites:
 - AWS account